by Scott Mehl

 - Princess Nadezhda (1899) – married Duke Albrecht Eugen of Württemberg, had issue

 The early years of Ferdinand’s reign brought Bulgaria to the forefront of the Balkan countries, primarily due to the efforts of Prime Minister Stefan Stambolov.
 However, Russia had severed diplomatic relations, and Tsar Alexander III was strongly opposed to recognizing Ferdinand as Prince.
-After Alexander’s death, his son, Tsar Nicholas II, who was much more moderate, proposed reconciliation provided that Ferdinand’s heir be raised in the Eastern Orthodox Church.
+After Alexander’s death, his son Tsar Nicholas II, who was much more moderate, proposed reconciliation provided that Ferdinand’s heir be raised in the Eastern Orthodox Church.
 Despite the feelings of Ferdinand’s Catholic family, he realized that formal recognition from Russia would be necessary before any European country would recognize him.
-On February 2, 1896, Ferdinand had his son Boris baptized in the Bulgarian Orthodox Church, with Tsar Nicholas II as as godparent.
+On February 2, 1896, Ferdinand had his son Boris baptized in the Bulgarian Orthodox Church, with Tsar Nicholas II as a godparent.
 Soon after, Ferdinand was recognized as Prince of Bulgaria by the Sultan of the Ottoman Empire.
 Ferdinand quickly began to bring Bulgaria to the level of other European monarchies.

 The Bulgarian army became one of the most powerful in the Balkan region and Ferdinand established Universities, an Arts Academy, a Seminary, and technical schools around the country.
 He personally founded the Institute of Natural Sciences with a museum, zoo and botanical gardens.
 The nation’s railway and road network was developed, and post offices and telegraph stations opened across the country.

 Ferdinand’s wife, Marie Louise, died on January 31, 1899 after the birth of their youngest child.
 Nine years later, on February 28, 1908, he remarried to Princess Princess Eleonore Reuss of Köstritz.
-She stepped in as mother to his children, although the couple did not have any children together.
+She stepped in as a mother to his children, although the couple did not have any children together.

 Since its establishment as a principality, Bulgaria had been under the sovereignty of the Ottoman Empire.
 However, on October 5, 1908, Ferdinand proclaimed independence, elevating Bulgaria to a kingdom and becoming Tsar Ferdinand I. Much of the next ten years was consumed by war.
 The First Balkan War in 1912 saw significant land gains, but these were nearly all negated by losses during the Second Balkan War the following year.
 And soon, World War I had begun.
 At the beginning, Bulgaria remained neutral while being courted by both sides due to the country’s location and strong military.
 Having entered the war in the fall of 1915, siding with the Central Powers, initial successes were soon overshadowed by significant losses and defeats.
 On October 3, 1918, taking full responsibility for the loss of the war, Tsar Ferdinand abdicated in favor of his son Boris.
-Ferdinand settled in Coburg, where he devoted his time to his favorite pastimes – art, gardening, travel and history.
+Ferdinand settled in Coburg, where he devoted his time to his favorite pastimes – art, gardening, travel, and history.

-In 1943, his son, Tsar Boris III, died after visiting Hitler in Germany, and was succeeded by his own son, Simeon who was just six years old.
+In 1943, his son, Tsar Boris III, died after visiting Hitler in Germany and was succeeded by his own son Simeon who was just six years old.
 In 1945, Ferdinand’s other son, Kyril, was executed, and in 1946, the young Simeon was deposed, and the Bulgarian monarchy abolished.
 Heartbroken at the loss of his family and his kingdom, Ferdinand died in Coburg on September 10, 1948.
 Unable to be buried in Bulgaria at the time, his remains were temporarily placed in the crypt of St. Augustine’s Church in Coburg, beside those of his parents.
 They remain there to this day.